Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 Great, we've gotten around that.
 Sometimes when dealing with HKD data you need to get around obstacles like that.
-Generally you just need to figure out how you can pass all the information you need so you don't need to inspect any types.
+Generally you just need to figure out how you can pass in all the information you need so you don't need to inspect any types.

 {% capture scala-doobie-equals %}